Copyright Act, 2005: Duration of Copyright

 The right to copyright does not subsist forever.
 There is a duration of copyright to every work that is copyright-able, after which the public is free to use it in any way it pleases.
 The Act gives the durations for works protected under copyright.
 This part of the Copyright Act covers, individuals, bodies corporate, anonymous works audio visual work, sound recordings expressions of folklore and moral rights.
 The moral rights of authors under Section 6 of the Act exist in perpetuity while the others mentioned above are limited to a certain time frame.

 Permitted uses

 The Copyright Act despite offering exclusive protection to a copyright holder, allows for some permitted use of such works which will not amount to infringement upon the author's Copyright.
 Copyrighted works can be used for personal purposes, research for which there should be citation of source, review purposes, reporting of current and fresh events and then for educational purposes.
 These are however subject to fair practice.

-The Act in dealing with computer programs allows for a copy of the program to be made by the lawful owner for the purposes of using it for the reason for which it was purchased or for archive purposes, this will not amount to infringement An infringement will not arise on the copying of a work if it is a single copy and it is to be used in a library or archive purposes.
+The Act in dealing with computer programs allows for a copy of the program to be made by the lawful owner for the purposes of using it for the reason for which it was purchased or for archival purposes, this will not amount to infringement An infringement will not arise on the copying of a work if it is a single copy and it is to be used in a library or archive purposes.